All Episodes

 The left was successful at distracting the country for years on this nonsense, and I'm disappointed in my fellow Republicans who didn't see clearly what this challenge really was.

-For years on this program and on my TV show, I I said, and this is under Boehner, this is under Paul Ryan, that Republicans are weak, that they are feckless, that they're spineless, that they're visionless.
+For years on this program and on my TV show, I said, and this is under Boehner, this is under Paul Ryan, that Republicans are weak, that they are feckless, that they're spineless, that they're visionless.

 And it's not everybody yet, but you're certainly part of it.

-When it mattered, they were nowhere to be found.
+They were nowhere to be found.

 The reality is both parties are oftentimes partying on your dime, the American people, and the parties aren't even that fun.

-And so what it takes is that fire brand spirit that I think the president exemplifies to get people on board with challenging the status quo, challenging the system.
+And so what it takes is that firebrand spirit that I think the president exemplifies to get people on board with challenging the status quo, challenging the system.

 And that was what the Russia hoax was about the whole time.